Bank prop trading is dead, long live Delta One

 "Whenever you make a market, you are effectively at risk.
 Whether you define that as prop trading or client facilitation is sometimes quite a fuzzy line," one senior trader at a major investment bank said.

-The United States has approved the so-called Volcker Rule which will restrict prop trading, and banks such as Goldman Sachs (GS.N), Deutsche Bank (DBKGn.DE), Morgan Stanley (MS.N) and JP Morgan (JPM.N) have all spun off, or reduced, their stand-alone prop desks in anticipation.
+The United States has approved the so-called Volcker Rule which will restrict prop trading, and banks such as Goldman Sachs , Deutsche Bank (DBKGn.DE), Morgan Stanley and JP Morgan have all spun off, or reduced, their stand-alone prop desks in anticipation.

 And while the term prop trading has gone out of fashion, "flow" business -- the trading of relatively straightforward financial products on behalf of clients -- has become the new buzz word for investment banks.